The Bystander Effect: Why Pupils Stay Silent and How

 | Personal connection | Knowing the victim or shared identity | Anonymity | Being a stranger in a crowd |

 practical strategies to overcome bystander effect and become an active intervener in emergencies" loading="lazy">For instance, in a crowded school hallway where bullying is occurring, bystanders may overlook the situation, believing that another person will step in, thereby contributing to a collective inaction (Liu et al., 2022).
-This highlights implementing targeted classroom management strategies that enable pupils to become active participants rather than passive observers.
+This highlights implementing targeted classroom management strategies that enable learners to become active participants rather than passive observers.

 This effect was tragically illustrated in the case of Kitty Genovese in 1964, where her brutal attack was witnessed by several individuals who failed to intervene or call for help.
 This incident not only shocked the public but also ignited a spark in the field of social psychology, leading to extensive research, including studies published in the Journal of Personality and Social Psychology.